uesleibros/wasabi/docs/ARCHITECTURE.md

 ## Proxy Tunnel

-When proxy is enabled, Wasabi establishes an HTTP CONNECT tunnel before performing TLS or WebSocket handshaking.
+When proxy is enabled, Wasabi establishes an HTTP CONNECT tunnel (or a SOCKS5 tunnel) before performing TLS or WebSocket handshaking.

 ```
 Client                     Proxy                     Server